Academic Policies and Regulations

 Students are responsible for observing the requirements for the chosen degree and major and the proper sequence of courses and other requirements.
 Students whose enrollments are interrupted for at least four consecutive semesters will forfeit the automatic right to use the requirements in effect at the time of original matriculation.
 One-Stop Student Services, in consultation with faculty in the student’s major, will review these cases on an individual basis.

 Application for Graduation

-In addition to fulfilling all requirements for a degree — general education requirements, major requirements, total hours, minimum grade point average — a student must file with the Registrar's office an Application for Graduation, specifying when the student wants the degree.
+In addition to fulfilling all requirements for a degree — general education requirements, major requirements, total hours, minimum grade point average — a student must file with One-Stop Student Services an Application for Graduation specifying when the student wants the degree.
 The degree will be awarded at the end of any term after the student has completed all requirements.
-Ordinarily this will be as soon as the student is eligible, but the date of graduation may be postponed if the student wishes.

 Incomplete Grades: Completing Requirements Between Terms